Kate O'Connell: Political views and profile

 In 2018 O'Connell was on the forefront of Fine Gael's campaign to secure a Yes vote in that year's referendum on the repeal of the 8th amendment, the piece of the Irish constitution which forbade abortion.

 It was also in 2018 that O'Connell expressed the views that tax should be removed from the sale of condoms, that free contraception should be made available to women, that cannabis should be legalised and that Ireland should move to the eventual decriminalisation of all drugs.
 O'Connell stated "My views on this are very liberal, I am very much pro-decriminalisation of all drugs.
 I think we should take the money out of the drug trade and then you deal with the drug trade.
 Look at what is going on we see it every week, bloodbaths over drug crime, it's been going on for years".

+During her time in Fine Gael, O'Connell was reported to have had a difficult relationship with party leader Leo Varadkar, and following Varadkar's resignation as Fine Gael leader in 2024, O'Connell said that his resignation marked the "end of a dark enough chapter" in her life.

 In March 2020 Justine McCarthy, writing for The Times, accused Catholic conservative journalist John McGuirk of writing a hit piece on O'Connell that lambasted her for her liberalism.
 McCarthy opined that Irish politics needed more, not fewer politicians like O'Connell, and that McGuirk was a hypocrite for not levelling his same criticisms at male members of Fine Gael.

 Personal life

 O'Connell has stated her family, the Newmans, have been "involved in Fine Gael since the 1960s", starting when O'Connell's maternal grandfather ran for Fine Gael as a councillor.
 Her father Michael Newman was also a Fine Gael councillor while Fine Gael minister Patrick Cooney was considered a family friend.
 O'Connell has stated that growing up, she and her family were greatly influenced by the progressive politics of Fine Gael leader Garret FitzGerald.
-Her sister Mary Newman Julian is also active in politics and has contested elections for the Dáil in Tipperary and for Seanad Eireann, while another sister, Theresa Newman, worked for a period as O'Connell's political adviser in Leinster House.
+Her sister Mary Newman Julian is also active in politics and has contested elections for the Dáil in Tipperary and for Seanad Éireann, while another sister, Theresa Newman, worked for a period as O'Connell's political adviser in Leinster House.
+Her brother-in-law Hugh O'Connell is a prominent political journalist and editor who has worked for several Irish publications.

 In 2018 during debates in the Dáil regarding abortion, O'Connell disclosed personal details of a traumatic pregnancy she herself had experienced.
 During the pregnancy, she was told her child would only have a 10% chance of survival.
 This prompted O'Connell to have to consider terminating the pregnancy.
 Ultimately, O'Connell decided to continue the pregnancy.
 O'Connell's child was born with organs outside of their body but survived the birth.
 O'Connell cites the difficult decisions made during that pregnancy as having greatly informed her views on abortion.